cp2k/cp2k/benchmarks/QS_LiH_HFX/README.md

 ## Description

 This is a single-point DFT energy calculation using Quickstep GAPW (Gaussian and Augmented Plane-Waves) with hybrid Hartree-Fock exchange.
-It consists of a 216 atom Lithium Hydride crystal with 432 electrons in a 12.3 Å3 cell.
+It consists of a 216 atom Lithium Hydride crystal with 432 electrons in a 12.3 cubic angstrom cell.
 These types of calculations are generally around one hundred times the computational cost of a standard local DFT calculation, although this can be reduced using the Auxiliary Density Matrix Method (ADMM).
 Using OpenMP is of particular benefit here as the HFX implementation requires a large amount of memory to store partial integrals.
 By using several threads, fewer MPI processes share the available memory on the node and thus enough memory is available to avoid recomputing any integrals on-the-fly, improving performance.

 ## Files description